-(2) On May 27, 2021, seven of our non-employee directors were granted an option to purchase our common stock pursuant to the Directors' Policy.
+(2) On May 23, 2019, each non-employee director was granted an option to purchase our common stock pursuant to the 2017 Directors' Policy.
 Each of Drs.
-Cohen, Garber and Willsey, and Mr. Feldbaum elected to receive 100% of their annual award in the form of options to purchase our common stock, while each of Drs.
-Freire and Marchesi, and Mr. Wyszomierski elected to receive approximately 50% of their annual award in the form of options to purchase our common stock and approximately 50% of their annual award in the form of an RSU award.
-Amounts shown in this column reflect the aggregate grant date fair value for the option awards granted in fiscal 2021 as computed in accordance with ASC 718.
-The assumptions used to calculate the value of option awards are set forth in Note 8 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on February 18, 2022.
+Cohen, Garber, Scangos and Willsey, Mr. Feldbaum and Ms. Smith elected to receive 100% of their annual award in the form of options to purchase our common stock, while each of Drs.
+Freire, Marchesi, Papadopoulos and Poste and Mr. Wyszomierski elected to receive approximately 50% of their annual award in the form of options to purchase our common stock and approximately 50% of their annual award in the form of options to purchase our common stock and approximately 50% of their annual award in the form of an RSU award.
+Amounts shown in this column reflect the aggregate grant date fair value for the option awards granted in fiscal 2019 as computed in accordance with FASB ASC 718.
+The assumptions used to calculate the value of option awards are set forth in Note 8 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended January 3, 2020, filed with the SEC on February 25, 2020.
+See "Equity Compensation Arrangements" above for a description of the option grants made to non-employee directors on May 23, 2019.
 There can be no assurance that the options will ever be exercised (in which case no value will actually be realized by the director) or that the value on exercise of stock options will be equal to the grant date fair value shown in this column.
-See "Equity Compensation Arrangements" above for a description of the option grants made to non-employee directors on May 27, 2020.

-Only one stock option award was granted to each of Drs.
-Cohen, Freire, Garber, Marchesi and Willsey, Ms. Wright, and Messrs.
-Feldbaum and Wyszomierski during fiscal 2021 and, accordingly, the grant date fair value of that stock option is reflected in the table.
-The aggregate number of shares subject to all stock options held by each of our current non-employee directors as of December 31, 2021, is as follows: Dr. Cohen-161,598; Mr. Feldbaum-221,598; Dr. Freire-96,802; Dr. Garber-241,598; Dr. Marchesi-80,248; Dr. Papadopoulos-48,194; Dr. Poste-88,194; Ms. Smith-139,919; Dr. Willsey-241,598; Ms. Wright-41,717; and Mr. Wyszomierski-160,248.
+Only one stock option award was granted to each non-employee director during fiscal 2019 and, accordingly, the grant date fair value of that stock option is reflected in the table.
+The aggregate number of shares subject to all stock options held by each of our current non-employee directors as of January 3, 2020, is as follows: Dr. Cohen-377,695; Mr. Feldbaum-266,845; Dr. Freire-64,748; Dr. Garber-304,255; Dr. Marchesi-198,198; Dr. Papadopoulos-333,985; Dr. Poste-187,856; Dr. Scangos-268,985; Ms. Smith-139,919; Dr. Willsey-368,441; and Mr. Wyszomierski-275,597.